 Home Pottery Studio Set Up Guide

 Having a place where one can push the boundaries of creativity is the best thing a Potter can have.
-It’s where learning the craft of potting and working on ideas happens without interruption.
+It’s where learning the craft of potting and developing ideas happen without interruption.

 If you’re unsure about the answers to these questions, don’t worry.
 This step-by-step guide will walk you through everything you need to do to set up your Pottery Studio.